-IMPORTANT: Although a firewall focuses on the restriction and use of internetwork services, for a complete security access policy you must consider all other outside network access, including dial-in lines and SLIP/PPP connections.
+IMPORTANT: Although a firewall focuses on the restriction and use of internetwork services, for complete protection you must consider all other outside network access, including dial-in lines and SLIP/PPP connections.

 Tri-Homed Hosts

 A tri-homed host combines elements of a screening router and a screened host, thereby overcoming the limitations of each.
 Security is centered on the screening routers by using interfaces for the Internet, the intranet, and the subnets that contain the bastion hosts and application servers.
 An example of a tri-homed host is shown in the following figure.